kiedtl/huxdemp/README.md

 ### TODO

+- Make unu use `#line` preprocessor directive in order to make compilation errors more readable.
+- A flag to "mark" the nth byte of the input.
 - hexdump's **-n* and *-s* option.
+- Automatically pipe output through $PAGER when necessary.
 - An option to change the order/format of the columns.
+- A flag to display the ASCII column in bold.
 - A $HXD_COLORS variable to change the display style of the ASCII/byte column.
-- A flag to display the ASCII column in bold.
-- A flag to "mark" the nth byte of the input.
-- Make unu use `#line` preprocessor directive in order to make compilation errors more readable.
-- Automatically pipe output through $PAGER when necessary.
 - Unicode rune pane.
+- Use skeeto's branchless utf8 decoder design to make this tool Blazing Fast™.
 - Use `pledge(2)`/`unveil(2)` on OpenBSD.
 - Support Windows 10/11.